jhkennedy/sliderule-docs/rtd/source/tutorials/beginner/first_request.md

 ```python
 >>> grand_mesa = icesat2.toregion('grandmesa.geojson')
 ```
-The [grandmesa.geojson](../../assets/grandmesa.geojson) file used in this example can be downloaded by clicking on the link; alternatively, you can create your own GeoJSON file at [geojson.io](https://geojson.io).
+The **grandmesa.geojson** file used in this example can be downloaded by navigating to our [downloads](/rtd/tutorials/downloads.html) page; alternatively, you can create your own GeoJSON file at [geojson.io](https://geojson.io).

 The `toregion` function creates a representation of the geospatial region that is understood by SlideRule.
 It accepts both GeoJSON files and Shapefiles.
 For a full description of the function, see the [toregion](../../user_guide/ICESat-2.html#toregion) documentation.